OpenRadioss/OpenRadioss/HOWTO.md

-# How to build OpenRadioss
+# How to Build OpenRadioss

-## system and compiler installation
+## System and compiler installation

 ### Linux
 Linux system with glibc version 2.17 or higher :
 * CentOS/RHEL 7, CentOS Stream 8, RHEL 8
 * Ubuntu 20.0.4 or higher
-* Works with WSL and Ubuntu 20.04 LTS, Ubuntu 22.x
+* Works with WSL/WSL2 Ubuntu 20.04 LTS, WSL2 Ubuntu 22.x

 ### Compiler and development tools